 Artesia takes DUI very seriously.
 Every DUI is prosecuted as a major criminal offense, and the results of a conviction can be life altering.
 Sentences for all DUIs now include jail time, a suspended driver’s license, years of probation, and thousands of dollars in penalties.
 It is not a conviction you want to live with—and you get only one chance to fight it.

 The best way to fight a DUI is to have a good drunk driving lawyer on your side.
-DUI lawyers spend years learning the tactics that work against a DUI charge, both in and out of the courtroom.
+DUI lawyers in Los Angeles spend years learning the tactics that work against a DUI charge, both in and out of the courtroom.
 They will help you face a difficult, exhausting legal process–and they will be your ally every step of the way.
 In many cases a good DUI lawyer can get the charge reduced to something less serious than DUI, negotiate a good outcome, or even get the charge dropped so you walk away free.

 Legal Consequence of an Artesia DUI

 Most people don’t realize how expensive a DUI can be.
 Lawmakers have consistently raised the penalties over the years, to the point that even the simplest South California DUI conviction can now cost you over $15,000.
 These kinds of costs can bankrupt an individual citizen, but to the City of Artesia they’re easy money.
 Artesia makes sure to prosecute each case heavily, and law enforcement across the area has received extra funding to increase DUI arrests.

 The reason DUI costs are so high is that you don’t just pay a fine if convicted.
 On top of the fine you also get special administrative fees, and you may have to pay “restitution” or other costs.
 Even if you’re sentenced to the minimum $390 fine, the total you actually pay will be at least $1,800.
 It can be much more.